 - In 2021 a water treatment plant in Oldsmar, Florida was hacked, with attackers attempting to poison the water supply by raising the lye levels in the water.
 The attack was thwarted before it reached human consumption.

 A pre-breach mindset is critical to mitigate water cybersecurity attacks.
 Even in the smallest utilities it is critical to prepare for a breach early (pre-breach), and continue updating and monitoring for new threats.
 If a utility can identify an attack early it can prevent some of the damage.
-Protecting OT and IoT environments requires both proactive and reactive responses:
+Protecting OT and IoT environments for water and wastewater requires both proactive and reactive responses:

 - Plan: Expect an attack, act now to secure systems and put in place plans to stop a cyberattack, and for recovery after an attack.